 [Jason Sello] 1:13:31

 Yeah, Joe, I think you've summed up everything costs money.
 And it, you know, it in order for you in order to create opportunities for others, it requires sacrifice.
-And I think that's one of the things that, that we all that that's one of the things that we sort of bump up against, as we try to deal with the issues of, of equity and inclusion.
+And I think that's one of the things that we sort of bump up against, as we try to deal with the issues of, of equity and inclusion.
 You know, it requires some sacrifice to create room, you know, to create resources for to do these things.
-So, it's it's been, yeah, just anything on the base program that was run this summer, who has a pipeline program require, QBI made of, you know, the Pharm Kinter but there were financial resources that were galvanized to make that happen.
-I know the the Chan Zuckerberg Biohub has has been a great supporter for, you know, efforts to diversify the campus.
-So it really does require funding, and it would be great.
-I think his his university starts, you know, does these capital campaigns or schools do capital campaigns to have funds set aside specifically to support you know, DEI efforts in all of the different in all the different sorts of ways but, but it's just I can't underscore this enough.
-All of these things, anything that you have seen that's happened around issues of diversity, as required by In short, significant financial inputs.
+So, it's been, yeah, just anything; the base program that was run this summer, that was a pipeline program required, QBI made of, you know, the Pharm Kinter but there were financial resources that were galvanized to make that happen.
+I know the Chan Zuckerberg Biohub has been a great supporter for, you know, efforts to diversify the campus.
+So it really does require funding.
+And it would be great, I think, as university starts, you know, does these capital campaigns, or schools do capital campaigns, to have funds set aside specifically to support, you know, DEI efforts in all of the different sorts of ways.
+But it's just that, I can't underscore this enough, all of these things, anything that you have seen that's happened around issues of diversity, has required finding, in short, significant financial inputs.
 And it's required taking I'm sure taking funding away from other sorts of things, or you know, just are shifting some things around.
-But that is that's what it
+But that is that's what it requires.

 [Michael Keiser] 1:15:10